sohail3031/AutoApply/README.md

-🚀 AutoApply – Automated Job Application Assistant
+# 🚀 AutoApply – Automated Job Application Assistant

-👋 Welcome to AutoApply, your personal job application assistant!
+**👋 Welcome to AutoApply, your personal job application assistant!**
 This tool automates the tedious process of applying to jobs on platforms like Glassdoor, helping you save time and focus on preparing for interviews.

 No more endless scrolling or repetitive clicks – just smart, efficient, and customizable job applications tailored to your preferences.

+---

-✨ Features
+# ✨ Features

 🤖 Automated Job Applications – Fills in job applications for you on Glassdoor (more platforms coming soon).